nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

 This kind of bug [was already demonstrated dangerous in userland](https://www.blackhat.com/presentations/bh-europe-06/bh-eu-06-Flake.pdf) and this is even worse in kernel land!\
-However, motivating kernel developers to fix theses issues was not the easy part for some of them.
+However, motivating kernel developers to fix these issues was not the easy part for some of them.
 For instance, the [netdev maintainer's scepticism](http://thread.gmane.org/gmane.linux.network/177506/focus=177549) lead Dan Rosenberg to make a [blistering